Funded education and training programs

 Learn Local

-These classes are pre-accredited Learn Local courses that aim to provide opportunities for people to participate in learning for a range of purposes including work, education, volunteering and community engagement.
+These classes are pre-accredited Learn Local modules that aim to provide opportunities for people to participate in learning for a range of purposes including work, education, volunteering and community engagement.
 Call us on 9687 1560 for more information.

 Learn Local website